-When describing the procedure, we consider as basis the company structure given as example in the configuration guide of building block 2PH.
+When describing the procedure, we consider as basis the company structure given as example in the Company Structure Overview workbook.
 This means, that details to business units, divisions and departments can be viewed using the Company Structure Overview.
 In our description, we give one procedure fits all for checking details of all these organization object types.
 You will need to execute it for each organization object type in the following order: first view details to business units, then to divisions, and last to departments.

 In case you have adapted the company structure definition during configuration or have created an own one, some activities listed might be not relevant for you, whereas other possible activities, depending on the MDF entity types added to your company structure definition, are not considered in our description.